devsecops/bootcamp/Week-3/labs/LAB-1.md

 ## Automate Role Assumption

+**Homework/Challenges:**

-**Homework/Challenge:** Using your favorite programming/scripting language, automate assuming role into the target account and opening the AWS Console UI.
+* Using your favorite programming/scripting language, automate assuming role into the target account and opening the AWS Console UI.
+* Use the assumer gem to open the AWS Console: [https://github.com/devsecops/assumer](https://github.com/devsecops/assumer)
+ * `assumer -a 717986480831 -r human/dso/TGT-dso-DeploymentAdmin -A 100352119871 -R dso/ctrl/my-app/CTL-my-app-DeploymentAdmin -p dso -g -u student1`